 The EFSA Scientific Panel recommends an extra 100-200 mg DHA a day for pregnant and breastfeeding women, on top of the 250mg of Omega 3 a day that all adults need.
 So around 450mg a day.

 In an episode of ‘Trust me I’m a Doctor’ (February 2017), Dr. Michael Mosley conducted a test to see if fish oil supplements are as effective as eating oily fish.
 He concluded that they are.
 In fact, the people who took supplements had slightly better results.

 So, in conclusion, the only safe and effective way to get enough Omega 3 in pregnancy is to take a supplement.
-However, supplements can also contain mercury and other heavy metals and toxins, so make sure you buy the best quality like our Bump & Glory.
+However, supplements can also contain mercury and other heavy metals and toxins, so make sure you buy the best quality like our Mums & Bumps.

 Read more in our Omega 3 fish oil guide to pregnancy.